KanuX-14/freecraft/mods/flowers/README.txt

-Minetest Game mod: flowers
+FreeCraft function: flowers
 ==========================
 See license.txt for license information.

 Authors of source code
 ----------------------
-Originally by Ironzorg (MIT) and VanessaE (MIT) Various Minetest developers and contributors (MIT)
+Originally by Ironzorg (MIT) and VanessaE (MIT) Various Minetest and FreeCraft developers and contributors (MIT)

 Authors of media (textures)
 ---------------------------